salrashid123/ce_envelope_extension/README.md

      (for Pubsub and HTTP)

-Sample [Cloud Events](https://cloudevents.io/) extension that describes encrypted payloads using GCP KMS and TINK Envelope Encryption.
+Sample [Cloud Events](https://cloudevents.io/) extension that defines how to decrypt payloads encrypted using GCP KMS and TINK Envelope Encryption.

-Cloud [Events Extensions](https://github.com/cloudevents/spec/blob/v1.0/documented-extensions.md) basically just describes metadata to include into headers of any given message.
+The Cloud [Events Extensions](https://github.com/cloudevents/spec/blob/v1.0/documented-extensions.md) really just describes metadata to include into headers of any given message and cannot by itself do any processing of the enclosed payload data.

-This particular extension first encrypts the `Data` area of a PubSub message using either a Google Cloud KMS-backed DEK or  GCP KMS backed TINK Symmetric key.
+This particular extension first encrypts the `Data` area of a PubSub or HTTP message using either a Google Cloud KMS-backed DEK or  GCP KMS backed TINK Symmetric key.
 Once encrypted, it places the key reference value and the encrypted Data Encryption Key (DEK) as the metadata value for transmission.

 The receiver of the event will decode the extension and then use the encrypted key to finally decode the message.